Jul 13, 2010

 Yes, it happened – I spilled tea on my, relatively new, and very expensive laptop.
 I couldn’t believe it.
 I was always so careful.
 And from the time my daughter was old enough to tap her tiny fingers on the keypad I have preached about the importance of never having liquid of any sort near the computer.
 I was stunned, speechless, and that’s a rear happening for me I can assure you.

-Well, the first I did when I recovered my vocals was screech.
-Then I spewed a litany of unrepeatable profanities as I saved and closed files at record speed.
-The stench of burning wires was unreal.
-My adorable little silver box of technology suddenly reminded me of Old-Sparky on Death Row in Stephen Kings film The Green Mile only it was my ass frying along with it.
+me of Old-Sparky on Death Row in Stephen King's book, "The Green Mile" only it was my ass frying along with it.
 Once I had it unplugged, I yanked it off its stand and turned it upside down while open in an attempt to let the tea drain out of it.
 Quote – I did say in an attempt – nothing came out.
-Then it got a blast of the hair dryer, on the cool setting mind you, I didn’t want to fry it any worse that it already was.
-Then I cried and cursed some more.
-Finally, I sat in the chair horrified at the sight before me and thanked God and every Saint known to mankind that I had backed up my work the night before.

-Second thing I learned was NEVER EVER go anywhere near a laptop with liquid of any sort.
+The second thing I learned was NEVER EVER go anywhere near a laptop with liquid of any sort.
 You would think I would have known that after preaching for years to my daughter but…

 Now don’t get me wrong here – it’s not like I was stupid enough to sit down to have a cuppa beside my laptop – oh no, far from it.

 I suffer horrendously with sciatica; a burning sensation down my legs and it gets particularly bad when I am sitting, so I get up every hour or so and stretch my limbs.
 On this occasion, I decided to get a cuppa and read a chapter while pacing the floor slowly.
 It was either that or lie flat on my back on the floor, and whilst I often write that way, it’s quite difficult to drink tea in that position.
-Anyhow, with tea in hand I reached across the laptop to get my glasses.
+Anyway, with tea in hand I reached across the laptop to get my glasses.
 I staggered, caught my toe in the base of the chair, and splash…..

 Now if ever I needed proof that I am addicted to my writing, that writing is my oxygen, by golly I got it when my laptop fired.
 The fear of loosing my work consumed me.
 I knew I had backed up but I had never actually tried to replace work from my backup to know if it was working properly.